The Existentialism of Queueing: British Politeness and Hidden Rage

 The Existential Absurdity: A Final Reflection

-It’s not glamorous.
-It’s not heroic.
+It is not glamorous.
+It is not heroic.

 But it is, somehow, beautifully, tragically British.